Flashlights that won't leave you in the dark

 bargain-bin cheapies), you might be surprised to learn that modern technology

-- LED beats incandescent.
-LED bulbs shine exponentially brighter and
+top-flashlights is the use of LED bulbs.
+LED bulbs shine exponentially brighter

-gobble far fewer batteries than old-fashioned incandescents.
-And these days,
+and gobble far fewer batteries than old-fashioned incandescent bulbs.
+And these

 replaceable-battery flashlights need no recharge time -- just slip in some